shernshiou/node-uber/README.md

 ```

 ### Places
 The `/places/{place_id}` endpoint provides access to predefined addresses for the current user.
-Must have authorization with places scope.
+Must have authorization with `places` scope.

+Right now, only home and work `place_id` is supported by the Uber API.

 #### Home
 ```javascript